 - Night trip to the coast of Mombasa

 - City tour in Mombasa

-- Visiting the fortress `Fort Jesus`: In the second-largest city after the capital Nairobi we will deal with the topic of cultural influences through colonialism in the past.
+- Visiting the fortress `Fort Jesus`: In the second-largest city after the capital Nairobi we will deal with the colonial legacy in Kenya

 - Meeting with a local social initiative

 - Journey back to Nairobi with the organisers or opportunity to stay in Mombasa

 - Last day we spend together so we will take the evening to share and reflect memories of our trip.

 - Our last breakfast together — it’s time to say goodbye.

 - Flights back home or continuation of trip by yourself.